 Working with a mental health professional from Thriveworks Counseling in Maitland, FL, can help you or your child overcome ADHD and live a calmer life.
 Call our office today to schedule your first appointment.

 Work With an ADHD Counselor or Therapist in Maitland, FL

 ADHD can make life more difficult for people living with the disorder, but we want you to know that support is available.
 Mental health professionals like therapists, counselors, and psychiatrists can treat the symptoms of ADHD and help you or your child achieve a more balanced state of mind.

 We want to make the process of receiving mental health services as easy and convenient as possible.
 That’s why we offer online appointments, weekend and evening sessions, and traditional, in-person sessions.
-We also provide an incredibly flexible cancellation policy –– just contact us up to 23.5 hours before your session to reschedule for a better time.
+We also provide a flexible cancellation policy.

 You won’t sit on a waitlist when you’re looking to get started, and you’ll speak to a real person when you call our office.
 In addition, our flexible sessions allow you to begin more quickly than at other counseling centers –– some of our new clients can meet with a provider within just 24-48 hours.